Home / publications / commentaries /

 Conclusion

-The analysis presented above is very preliminary and based on aggregate data only – we follow groups whose composition changes over time and do not have information on important factors which impact earnings, such as gender and age.
-Not all the figures reflect the impact of the unusually large 2023 cohort of non-EU citizens coming to the UK.
-However, our initial analysis suggests that:
+The analysis presented above is based on aggregate data only – we follow groups whose composition changes over time, and do not have information on important factors which impact earnings, such as gender and age, nor on hours worked or self-employment.
+Nevertheless, the data covers more than 30 million employees, and tells us a considerable amount about the more than 2 million non-EU origin migrant workers who have entered the UK labour market since the pandemic.
+Our key findings are:

-• EU-origin entrants in 2021 and 2022 earned more than previous cohorts.
+• EU-origin entrants in 2021 to 2023 earned more than previous cohorts.
 However, earnings growth was lower than for non-EU citizens who started working in the same year, even though both groups now face the same migration rules.

 Acknowledgements